 Suppose your kitchen were to accidentally catch fire and the fire were to spread to the rest of the building.
 You’d have to replace everything, including your furniture, electronic devices, sports equipment and textbooks.
 Even if you were to replace it all by buying it second-hand, it would definitely take a bite out of your budget for a while.

 Your budget would take an even bigger hit if you were required to pay for the damage to the building.
 Even if the landlord is insured, as the person at fault, you could still be on the hook for the money paid to cover the damage, as the landlord’s insurer could claim the amount from you.

 Shop and save

-Shop around until you find insurance that suits your needs and fits your budget.
-If as a student, you’re financially dependent on your parents, ask your parents to find out from their insurer if you’re are already covered and what risks and how much you are covered for.
+Shop around for insurance that suits your needs and fits your budget.
+If you’re a student and financially dependent on your parents, ask your parents to find out from their insurer if you’re already covered and what risks and how much you’re covered for.

 I’ve got a roommate

-If you’re wondering whether you’re both automatically covered, the answer is no. Discuss your situation with an insurance agent or broker so the two of you can find the best way to make sure civil liabilityCivil liability insurance is insurance that can cover the cost of certain types of damage for which the insured may be responsible.
-For example, if you accidentally set fire to the building where you live or if your dog bites someone. and property are covered for both of you.
+If you’re wondering whether you’re both automatically covered, the answer is no. An insurance agent or broker can help find the best way to make sure you’re both fully covered for civil liabilityCivil liability insurance is insurance that can cover the cost of certain types of damage for which the insured may be responsible.
+For example, if you accidentally set fire to the building where you live or if your dog bites someone. and property damage.